brendanmetzger/ledger/README.md

 - [ ] The above replacement should scan CSS files for url(!http) resources as well.
 - [ ] Add a way to embed specific sections of articles in outlines
 - [ ] Add a tldr; to articles;
-- [ ] Set up glossary/faq controller
+- [x] Set up glossary/faq controller
 - [ ] Add font/size, contrast, and typeface preferences
 - [x] Auto generate link to edit file in textmate
-- [ ] Loops as 99 bottles of beer on the wall
+- [ ] Flashcards
+- [x] hovering a paragraph writes out abbreviations

 ** What about an ajax callback that returns an intention.
 Like, if true, check this box.
 I suppose this is a promise maybe?
 That means investigate promises.